Novia-Dsilva/MLOPS_Lab4_Github/README.md

 ## Modifications and Enhancements

-This project implements a **Shopping Cart System** instead of the basic calculator, demonstrating advanced MLOps practices and comprehensive testing strategies.
+This Assignment implements a **Shopping Cart System** instead of the basic calculator, demonstrating advanced MLOps practices and comprehensive testing strategies.
 Below are the key modifications made to the original lab requirements:

 ### 1. Enhanced Application - Shopping Cart System
 **Original:** Basic calculator with 4 arithmetic functions (add, subtract, multiply, combine)